 Cocaine Addiction and Private Coke Treatment

-When the drug is snorted, it may take five to 10 minutes for the person to get high.
-The high lasts about five to 20 minutes, after which the user starts to get irritated and depressed.
+When the drug is snorted, it may take 5 to 10 minutes for the person to get high.
+The high lasts about 5 to 20 minutes, after which the user starts to get irritated and depressed.
 In order to feel better, they use the drug again and again.
 Cocaine use can turn into a vicious cycle very quickly.

 Physical Effects of Cocaine Use

 Cocaine creates a strong physical addiction.
 It’s one of the most dangerous drugs because it’s associated with severe physical side effects.
 Not only does it profoundly affect the heart, but it can also cause sudden death.2